ClojureBridge/tones/curriculum/01-piano-chords.md

 She could understood the `chord` function, its meaning and how to use.
 However, the problem was how to make the piano sound of `(chord :c3 :major)`.

-She typed `(piano 48) (piano 55) (piano 52)` in the same line and evaluated the line, but the sounds was something different.
+She typed `(piano 48) (piano 55) (piano 52)` in the same line and evaluated the line, but the sounds was a single note.

 > On repl, writing `(piano 48) (piano 55) (piano 52)` in a single line
 > works and makes a chord sound.
 But unfortunately, this doesn't work